google/gsocguides/pages/mentor/00-what_is_google_summer_of_code.md

 Sometimes a student has proposals accepted by more than one organization.
 Google leaves it to the organizations to decide which organization the student will work with during the course of the program.

-**Community Bonding Period**: Before students are expected to start working, there is a four week period built into the program to allow them to get up to speed without the pressure to execute on their proposals.
+**Community Bonding Period**: Before students are expected to start working, there is a three-four week period built into the program to allow them to get up to speed without the pressure to execute on their proposals.
 During this time, students are expected to get to know their project communities and participate in project discussion.
 During this time, students should also set up their development environments, learn how their project's source control works, refine their project plans, read any necessary documentation, and otherwise prepare to complete their project proposals.
 Mentors should spend this time helping their students understand which resources will be most useful to them, introducing them to the members of the community who will be most helpful with their projects, and generally acculturating them.

 **Start of Coding**: Start of coding is the date the program officially begins; students are expected to start executing on their project proposals.
 At this point, students should begin regular check-ins and regular patch submissions.